 The ship casted off at 8:30 PM and we all headed straight to our watering holes for our first drink on board.

 How did Alaska become the fiftieth state of the United States of America, detached from the mainland USA with Canada in between?

 Russians colonised Alaska in the 17th century and exploited the local resources like fur and gold.
 When Crimean War broke out in 1853, Britain, France and Turkey stood against Russia.
-Russia could neither supply nor defend Alaska during the was as the sea routes were controlled by the allies’ ships.
-There was a fear that the British might blockade Alaska or even seize it.
+Russia could neither supply nor defend Alaska during the war as the sea routes were controlled by the allies’ ships.
+There was a fear that British might blockade Alaska or even seize it.

 Tensions between Moscow and London grew, while relations with the American authorities were warmer than ever.
 Russia offered to sell Alaska to the United States in 1859, believing the United States would off-set the designs of Russia’s greatest rival in the Pacific, Great Britain.
-The US Civil War delayed the sale, but after the war, on March 30, 1867, US agreed to a Russian proposal to purchase Alaska for $7.2 million.
-The Senate approved the treaty of purchase on April 9, President Andrew Johnson signed the treaty on May 28, and Alaska was formally transferred to the United States on October 18, 1867.
+US Civil War delayed the sale, but after the war, on March 30, 1867, US agreed to a Russian proposal to purchase Alaska for $7.2 million.
+The Senate approved the treaty of purchase on April 9.
+President Andrew Johnson signed the treaty on May 28, and Alaska was formally transferred to the United States on October 18, 1867.

 For three decades after its purchase the United States paid little attention to Alaska, which was governed under military, naval, or Treasury rule or, at times, no visible rule at all.
 Seeking a way to impose US mining laws, the United States constituted a civil government in 1884.
 Major gold deposit was discovered in the Yukon (Canada) in 1896, and Alaska became the gateway to the Klondike gold fields.
-Alaska became a state on January 3, 1959.
+Alaska became a state of US on January 3, 1959.